 Format: Layer, Start, End, Style, Text

-Dialogue: 0, 0:00:01.00, 0:00:03.50, Default, Hello, welcome to ASS subtitles!
+Dialogue: 0, 0:00:01.00, 0:00:03.50, Default, Hello, welcome to the ASS subtitle experience!

-Dialogue: 0, 0:00:04.00, 0:00:06.00, Default, {\pos(640,360)}This is the second subtitle centered.
+Dialogue: 0, 0:00:04.00, 0:00:06.00, Default, {\pos(640,360)}This is the second subtitle segment, centered.

 III.
 How to Choose a Subtitle Embedding Method?

-1. Choose According to Needs
+1. Choose Based on Needs

-- Soft Subtitles: Need flexible on/off control (e.g., multilingual videos) and want to preserve the original quality.
+- Soft Subtitles: Need flexible on/off control (e.g., multilingual videos) and want to preserve the original image quality.

-2. Choose According to Format
+2. Choose Based on Format

 IV.
 FFmpeg Practical Operations

-1. Embedding Hard Subtitles (Retaining ASS Effects)
+1. Embed Hard Subtitles (Retain ASS Effects)

 bash